timblair/cv/README.md

   architected and project managed the work which was completed in 6 weeks with zero impact on end users and application uptime.

+* **PCI-compliant payment processing**: Designed and helped build a new payment application for processing all new card transactions that could be sandboxed for PCI DSS 3 compliance.
+Also played a key role in the preparation for the compliance assessment, including drafting and publishing our team development standards for code, code review and application security, and through liasing with external penetration testers.

 ## Work History

 #### Global Personals (2008–present)